Error-331/code_tests/docs/bible/links.md

 In His Hand - June 10 (Jesus is your friend; carry everything to God in prayer);

-Our Needs Will Be Supplied - June 11 (If you have a genuine need today, trust Him to take care of it; God will provide.);
+Our Needs Will Be Supplied - June 11 (If you have a genuine need today, trust Him to take care of it; God will provide);

+Even the Dust - June 12 (Spread the gospel; do not be concerned about the wicked - commit that person to God);